Mandawuy Yunupingu

-An Aboriginal Australian, in 1989 he became assistant principal of the Yirrkala Community School – which he once attended – and was principal for the following two years.
-He helped establish the Yolngu Action Group and introduced the Both Ways system, which recognised traditional Aboriginal teaching alongside Western methods.

-From 1986, he was the frontman of the Aboriginal rock group Yothu Yindi as a singer-songwriter and guitarist.
-Yothu Yindi released six albums: Homeland Movement (1989), Tribal Voice (1991), Freedom (1993), Birrkuta - Wild Honey (1996), One Blood (1999), and Garma (2000).
-The group's top 20 ARIA Singles Chart appearances were "Treaty" (1991) and "Djäpana (Sunset Dreaming)" (1992).
+Yunupingu was a singer-songwriter and guitarist with the band.
+Yothu Yindi released six albums between 1989 and 2000, and their top 20 ARIA Singles Chart appearances were "Treaty" (1991) and "Djäpana (Sunset Dreaming)" (1992).
 The band was inducted into the ARIA Hall of Fame in 2012.

+In 1989 Yunupingu became assistant principal of the Yirrkala Community School and was principal for the following two years.
+He helped establish the Yolngu Action Group and introduced the both-ways education system, which recognised traditional Aboriginal teaching alongside Western methods.
+His wife Yalmay Yunupingu taught alongside him at the school.

 Yunupingu was appointed Australian of the Year for 1992 by the National Australia Day Council.
-In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year of the World's Indigenous People (IYWIP).
+In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year for the World's Indigenous People.
 In April 1998, he was awarded an honorary doctorate by the Queensland University of Technology.
-He died in 2013, aged 56.

-Early life
+Early life, family, and education

 Yunupingu was born as Tom Djambayang Bakamana Yunupingu on 17 September 1956 in Yirrkala, Arnhem Land, an Aboriginal reserve in the northeastern part of the Northern Territory.
 He was a member of the Gumatj people, one of sixteen groups of the Yolngu people.
 His skin name was Gudjuk, but his name was changed to Mandawuy in 1990 when a family member with the same name died, in line with Yolngu custom.
 He described his names as "Mandawuy" means 'from clay'; Djarrtjuntjun means 'roots of the paperbark tree that still burn and throw off heat after a fire has died down'; Yunupingu depicts a solid rock that, having travelled from freshwater, stands in salty waters, its base deep in the earth.
 I am Gudjuk the fire kite".